Testing stimulated emission photon directions: Abstract

 \section{Abstract}

-While naively laser only allow to excite external target, for example STED microscopy demonstrates it can also cause its deexitation, however, under uncommon condition of being prepared as excited.
-These two causations are governed by stimulated emission-absorption pair of equations, and there are presented many arguments that they are switched in perspective of CPT symmetry, however, it would mean photon direction opposite to usually assumed.
-This article discusses these arguments and proposes simple STED-like tests to experimentally determine this direction once for all, to be performed in a near future.
-Depending on its result: it should lead to new applications like 2WQC more symmetric quantum computers, or macroscopic violation of CPT symmetry, so far tested only in microscopic settings.
-Also forward/backward/bidirectional photon sources are discussed.
+While naively laser only causes excitation of external target, e.g. Rabi cycle, STED microscopy or ASE/SASE/SSA demonstrate it can also stimulate its deexitation, however, under uncommon condition of being prepared as excited.
+These two causalities are governed by absorption-stimulated emission pair of equations, and swap places in perspective of T/CPT symmetry, however, it means photon direction of stimulated emission should be opposite to usually assumed, allowing for negative radiation pressure $\vec{p}=\langle \vec{E}\times \vec{H}\rangle/c$.
+This article discusses various arguments and proposes simple direct tests to experimentally verify existence of such backward photon trajectories, complementing consequent forward textbook trajectories.
+Depending on the results, it could lead to many proposed applications like medical, astronomical or 2WQC more symmetric quantum computers.
+Alternatively, if unsuccessful, it would require macroscopic violation of CPT symmetry, so far tested probably only in microscopic settings.